FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 });
 ```

-Replace `{Your API Key}` with the API key that you obtained from openweathermap and reload the page, you should see the app with the current weather data now.
+Replace `{Your API Key}` with the API key that you obtained from OpenWeatherMap and reload the page, you should see the app with the current weather data now.

+## Conclusion

+This post was rather long, I would like to first thank you for sticking up with it.
+I hope you learned how to use axios and Vue together to get data from an API.
+I would like now to ask you if you would like something to be explained more clearly or if you would like me to explain something else.

+Finally, what was the first thing you created by using an API?